Full platform

 AI Assistant→

 In-product help and drafting support—ask how workflows fit together, turn bullet notes into donor-facing copy, and get unstuck without leaving Paddle-Up.
-Your team still reviews anything that goes live; no separate “AI tier” on pricing.
+Your team still reviews anything that goes live.
+Purchase AI tokens per organization when you want to use the assistant—the models we run are not cheap, so unlimited free AI would not be sustainable at our per-transaction rate.